olizilla/oli.zilla.org.uk/src/content/posts/2025-02-26-a-blueprint-for-modern-digital-government.md

 The solid foundations of the GOV.UK web platform is exactly why Peter Kyle can promise that the 6 month old app will be ready for public use by June this year.
 It's open source and [published on github](https://github.com/alphagov/govuk-mobile-android-app), so let's take a look.

 The android app is a thin wrapper around the existing website; like a personalisable version of the https://gov.uk home page.
-The search feature is using an exiting gov.uk API to do the work of fetching search results:
+The search feature is using a gov.uk API to do the work of fetching search results:

-*Be Neo and see past the code.
+<p class='comment'># Be Neo and see past the code.
 We're going to pick some words out, nothing more.
-Hold on.*
+Hold on.</p>

 ```kotlin
 object SearchConfig {